microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 ===

-## 3 - Creating the Order Approval Agent Flow

-The agent needs to handle Zava's complex business rules that include multi-stage approvals and conditional logic.
-This requires that we use Agent Flow approval capabilities which we'll add in this step.

-1. Do this first

-===

-## 4 - Test and Publish Your Agent
+## 5 - Test and Publish Your Agent

 Now that you have confirmed your agent is working as expected let’s publish the agent.
 We'll publish to the demo website which simulates what your agent would look like if it was published to a public website.